 Other than that, you can also view and edit the translation and give up votes or down votes for it.
-The documents have various categories ranging from technology, art and literature, entertainment and many more.
+The documents have various categories ranging from technology, art and literature, entertainment and much more.

 Like Memrise, Duolingo also has their own App of the same name.
 Unfortunately, you can’t use it in offline mode.
 It requires an internet connection in order to use it.
 Not only that, it doesn’t have Spanish alphabet characters.
 I’d definitely give them 5 stars if they have it.
 Apart from that, they also don’t provide the tips and notes like the one on their website.

 What confuses me a lot is that there are different words that have the same meaning.
 For example numbers – tres (three), trece (thirteen) and tercero (third).
 The word de also has lots of meanings.
 I wish they could create a column and compile together all those similar words that have different meanings as well as different words with the same meaning.
 That’d be great.